sindresorhus/github-username/readme.md

 ### githubUsername(email, [token])

-Returns a Promise for the username.
+Returns a `Promise` for the username.

 #### email

-*Required*
 Type: `string`

 Email address for the user of whom you want the username.